Puppy Teething 101: Top 10 Tips For Large Breed Puppies

-Here are a few more prudent choices for a teething large breed puppy:
+Here are a few more prudent puppy teething toys for large breed dogs:

 And for a more extensive list of big dog appropriate toys, read Top 10 Best Toys for Big Dogs: Battle-Tested and Big Dog Approved.

-Bully sticks can be found many places, though I usually buy the ones at Costco.
+Bully sticks can be found in many places, though I usually buy the ones at Costco.